awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 + 1 x `c4.xlarge` Amazon Linux, default tenancy instances in Availability Zone us\-east\-1c
 You purchase the following Reserved Instances in account A:
 + 4 x `m3.large` Linux, default tenancy Reserved Instances in Availability Zone us\-east\-1a \(capacity is reserved\)
-+ 4 x `m4.large` Amazon Linux, default tenancy Reserved Instances in Region us\-east\-1
++ 4 x `m4.large` Amazon Linux, default tenancy Reserved Instances in region us\-east\-1
-+ 1 x `c4.large` Amazon Linux, default tenancy Reserved Instances in Region us\-east\-1
++ 1 x `c4.large` Amazon Linux, default tenancy Reserved Instances in region us\-east\-1
 The Reserved Instance benefits are applied in the following way:
 + The discount and capacity reservation of the four `m3.large` zonal Reserved Instances is used by the four `m3.large` instances because the attributes \(instance size, region, platform, tenancy\) between them match\.
 + The `m4.large` regional Reserved Instances provide Availability Zone and instance size flexibility, because they are regional Amazon Linux Reserved Instances with default tenancy\.